fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-7.js %}

 Click [here](http://jsfiddle.net/fusioncharts/B2g8Q/) to edit the above chart.

-## Set the border color as a derivative of the fill color
+## Set Border Color as Derivative of the Fill Color

 Specify the derivative of the fill color that should be applied to the border, using the `gaugeBorderColor` attribute.